8:00-8:30 Open chat over breakfast with technology check

 Presenters: Terri Suico, Saint Mary’s College; Crag Hill, Oklahoma University; Shelley Unsicker-Durham, Oklahoma University

-Discussants: Sarah Donovan, Gretchen Rumohr
+Discussants: Ricki Ginsberg, Gretchen Rumohr

 The number of scholarly books about YAL has grown significantly in the past 20 years.
 This interactive session will report on findings from a critical content analysis on these texts.
 Participants will engage in discussing the books and the promise and potential the texts present for teaching and scholarship.